heinztamm/groupie-tracker-filters/README.md

 # 🎸 Groupie Tracker Filters 🔍

 [Groupie Tracker](https://github.com/01-edu/public/tree/master/subjects/groupie-tracker/search-bar "Project description") is a simple website to display info about several artists from an API.
-The search bar allows the user to search for a specific text input inside the website.
+The filter selection allows the user to display only acts' cards that meet the specifications.

 ## 🏃 Usage: how to run
 1) Run the command: